SAP/ui5-uiveri5/docs/config/authentication.md

 * userFieldSelector - the CSS selctor for the user input field
 * passFieldSelector  - the CSS selector for the password input field
 * logonButtonSelector - the CSS selector for the submit button
+* conditionalLogonButtonSelector - indicates use of conditional authentication.
+Authentication is performed in several steps, as described in the [help portal](https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/0143dce88a604533ab5ab17e639fec09.html?q=conditional%20authentication), In this case, `conditionalLogonButtonSelector` is the CSS selector for the first submit button and `logonButtonSelector` is the CSS selector for the second submit button.
 * idpSelector - the CSS selector for the link to log in with a different ID provider
-* conditional - is the authentication conditional.
-If set to true, authentication is performed in several steps, as described in the [help portal](https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/0143dce88a604533ab5ab17e639fec09.html?q=conditional%20authentication)
 * frameSelector - if provided, the inoput fields are searched in this iFrame
 * redirectUrl - if provided, it overides the basicUrl that is used to synchronize on page redirect that the identitty provider initiates after successfull authentication.
 Request arguments and fragment are removed when matching, RegExp is supported.